National Parks

 History of Mammoth Cave

-Created on July 1, 1941, Mammoth Cave National Park became a UNESCO World Heritage Site on October 27, 1981.
-The park became a International Biosphere Reserve on September 26, 1990, signifying its importance to the world.
+Created on July 1, 1941, Mammoth Cave National Park became a UNESCO World Heritage Site on October 27, 1981, and an International Biosphere Reserve on September 26, 1990, signifying its global importance.

 The People of Mammoth Cave